TomClabault/tomclabault.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Mater's student of computer graphics at the university of Lyon 1 Claude Bernard, France.
+Master's student in computer graphics at the university of Lyon 1 Claude Bernard, France.

 # Interests